CHN Logo CHN Banner

 The good news is that the decisions you make are provisional.
 Homeschooling is a dynamic process, not a static institution.
 Homeschooling allows for change and growth over time.
 The decisions you face right now are yours to modify as your understanding or your family's needs change.
 If you will consider the decisions you make in launching your homeschool as temporary, the weight you are feeling will be lifted considerably.

 Use the questions in this section to stimulate your thinking so that you can make the decisions that will meet your family's unique needs, different interests and distinct ways of relating to one another.
-Each consideration has been cross-referenced to portions of The California Homeschool Guide, because this publication will provide you with needed background information.
-Whether you have a kindergarten or high school-aged child, an advanced or developmentally-delayed child, The California Homeschool Guide has information for you.

 Thousands Are Homeschooling

 There is no history of case law decisions to substantiate claims that private homeschooling is illegal.
 The last time California public officials successfully prosecuted private homeschoolers was forty years ago in a case called In re Shinn (1961) which relied on an earlier decision, People v.
 Turner (1953).
 These two cases are now widely regarded as muddled decisions that have been rendered invalid by changes in statutory law and by the "strict scrutiny test" of constitutionality that emerged from the Supreme Court case Sherbert v.
 Verner (1963).
-Sporadic attempts to prosecute California homeschoolers in the last four decades have failed.
+Sporadic attempts to prosecute California homeschoolers in the last four decades (most recently in 2008) have failed.
 In effect, the courts have ruled that homeschooling by private school arrangements is legal.

 Do Homeschool parents need state teacher certification?

 No, when parents establish a private school in their home, teaching certification is not required.
-Likewise, if parents are homeschooling through a private ISP, certification is not required.
+Likewise, if parents are homeschooling through a PSP, certification is not required.
 In §48222, the precise wording is: "Children who are being instructed in a private full-time day school by persons capable of teaching shall be exempted."
 Teacher certification is not mandated and, most private schools do not require teacher certification for their faculty members.

 Can I really do this?